44351-w22/godot-tutorial-TheMusicMan28/README.md

   3: Added animated Spiral background that spins faster each life you lose (PLEASE DO NOT MAKE YOURSELF SICK).
   4: Allow the player to have 3 lives.
   5: Play Wilhelm Scream on hit.
   6: Remove all enemies when hit.
+  7: Enemies move faster each time you get hit.
-  7: Keep track of High Score (during playtime).
+  8: Keep track of High Score (during playtime).
-  8: Changed background music.
+  9: Changed background music.

  Have fun!!!